GOP censures Cheney, Kinzinger as it assails Jan. 6 probe

 SALT LAKE CITY (AP) — The Republican National Committee censured two GOP lawmakers on Friday for participating on the committee investigating the violent Jan.
 6 insurrection and assailed the panel for leading a “persecution of ordinary citizens engaged in legitimate political discourse.”

 GOP officials took a voice vote to approve censuring Reps.
-Liz Cheney and Adam Kinzinger at the party’s winter meeting in Salt Lake City.
+Liz Cheney of Wyoming and Adam Kinzinger of Illinois at the party’s winter meeting in Salt Lake City.
 The censure was approved a day after an RNC subcommittee watered down a resolution that had recommended expelling the pair from the party.

-The censure accuses Cheney and Kinzinger of “participating in a Democrat-led persecution of ordinary citizens engaged in legitimate political activity.”

-RNC Chair Ronna McDaniel denied that the “legitimate political discourse” wording in the censure was referring to the violent attack on the Capitol by supporters of then-President Donald Trump and said it had to do with other actions taken by the House committee investigating the Jan.
-6, 2021, insurrection.

 “What are you going for?
 What are you looking for?
 You should have a specific scope,” said Pam Pollard, an RNC member from Oklahoma.